 Class Action Attorneys in Fort Lauderdale

-Helping Consumers and Employees Seek Compensation in Florida, Illinois, and Colorado
+Helping Consumers and Employees Seek Compensation in Florida, Illinois, Colorado, & New Mexico

 A class action lawsuit is filed by an individual or company representing a significant group of people who have identical or similar issues or injuries.
 Class action suits tend to happen when someone has been financially or physically injured, knows or suspects others have experienced a similar injury, and realizes that an individual lawsuit could be prohibitively expensive compared to the extent of the individual’s damages.
 Our team at USA Employment Lawyers can help evaluate whether bringing a class action lawsuit makes sense for your case.